Caraceni (company)

 Caraceni is an Italian tailoring house founded in Rome in 1913 by Domenico Caraceni.

-The Caraceni name refers to several tailoring ateliers in Italy, all connected either by family lineage or professional training to the original tailoring house: A. Caraceni, Tommy e Giulio Caraceni, Ferdinando Caraceni (now defunct), and Sartoria Domenico Caraceni.
+Originating from an Abruzzese tailoring family, the name Caraceni refers to a group of independent ateliers founded by family members or trained associates of the original house: A. Caraceni, Tommy e Giulio Caraceni, Ferdinando Caraceni (now defunct), and Sartoria Domenico Caraceni.

 History

 The Caraceni tailoring dynasty traces its origins to Ortona a Mare (Province of Chieti), in the Abruzzo region of Italy, where Tommaso Caraceni operated a family tailoring shop in the early 20th century.
 Tommaso had 13 children, many of whom worked in his tailoring shop.
 Among them were Domenico, Augusto, and Galliano Caraceni, who learned the craft under their father's guidance before establishing their own ateliers in Rome, Paris, Milan, and Naples.

 Domenico Caraceni (1913–1980s)

 Domenico Caraceni (1880–1940), began working in his father's workshop and developed an early interest in tailoring techniques, particularly those of British origin.
 As a teenager, he disassembled English garments (especially suits from Henry Poole of Savile Row) to study their construction.
 After an early career in Rome with established tailors like Ottolenghi and Sartoria Comandona, Domenico opened his own atelier in 1913, though it was interrupted by military service during World War I. In 1926, he relocated his main workshop to Via Boncompagni 21 in Rome, then called upon his brothers Augusto and Galliano to expand the business in Milan and Paris, respectively.

 Gianni Agnelli (left) in a Domenico Caraceni suit.
 Picture from 1936.

 Domenico combined Abruzzese and British techniques to develop a lighter and more fluid tailoring style.
 In 1933, he outlined his methods in a book titled Orientamenti nuovi nella tecnica e nell’arte del sarto.
 His house became known for dressing notable clients including King George V, Edward VIII, the young Gianni Agnelli, and Josephine Baker.

 Following Domenico's death in 1940, his brother Galliano took over the original atelier on Via Boncompagni and managed it until his own passing in the 1980s.